-A User shall notify the District, in writing, no less than 14 calendar days prior to commencement of its self-monitoring program to allow the District to observe the User's sampling techniques, sample preservation, flow measurements, and other sampling protocols.
+A User shall notify the District, in writing, no less than 14 calendar days prior to any commencement of its self-monitoring program, whether required by this Ordinance or any other District Ordinances, to allow the District to observe the User's sampling techniques, sample preservation, flow measurements, and other sampling protocols.
 The written notification shall be made on forms provided by the District, submitted to the District's Pretreatment and Cost Recovery Section by one of the following methods: U.S. mail addressed to the Pretreatment and Cost Recovery Section, P.O.
 Box 10689, Chicago, IL 60610; facsimile transmission sent to 312-894-2150; or as a PDF sent via electronic mail to mwrd-ucts@mwrd.org.